J.D. Frequently Asked Questions

 Can I apply before I have my 1L spring grades?

 Yes, interested candidates are encouraged to apply before receiving their spring grades for 1L year.
-Students may be admitted conditionally based only on their first semester grades – the Admissions Committee removes the conditional status upon receipt of the student’s final transcript as long as the student’s work remains consistent.
+Students may be admitted conditionally based only on their first semester grades – the Admissions Committee removes the conditional status upon receipt of the student’s final transcript as long as the student’s work remains consistent or improves.